KellyBlack/Precalculus/documentation/source/polynomials.rst

 * Determine if two lines are perpendicular.

+* Determine the formula for a line that includes a given point and is parallel or perpendicular to a given line.

-Goals for activity 4 (Section 1.5 of the book)
+Goals for Section 1.5 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: